Sun shining through palm leavesPhoto by Samuel Charron on Unsplash

 • Ignorance of traffic laws and speed limits

-If you do decide to drive in Costa Rica in spite of all that, be careful.
+If you do decide to drive in Costa Rica despite of all that, be careful.

 Woman driving truck in glaring sunPhoto by William Krause on Unsplash